sensu/sensu-docs/content/sensu-go/5.20/api/apikeys.md

 {{% notice note %}}
 **NOTE**: Requests to the APIKeys API require you to authenticate with a Sensu [access token](../overview/#authenticate-with-the-authentication-api) or [API key](../overview/#authenticate-with-an-api-key).
-The code examples in this document use the [environment variable](../overview/#authentication-quickstart) `$SENSU_ACCESS_TOKEN` to represent a valid access token in API requests.
+The code examples in this document use the [environment variable](../overview/#configure-an-environment-variable-for-api-key-authentication) `$SENSU_API_KEY` to represent a valid API key in API requests.
 {{% /notice %}}

 ## The `/apikeys` API endpoint